JannesMeyer/chrome-tab-clock/Readme.md

 ## Installation

-Get the extension from the [Downloads section](https://github.com/JannesMeyer/Tab-Clock/downloads) or from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tab-clock/mjddhoajkbckpgjlhnanopanjhalbgij).
+Get the extension from the [Releases section](https://github.com/JannesMeyer/Tab-Clock/releases) or from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tab-clock/mjddhoajkbckpgjlhnanopanjhalbgij).

 ## License